videlais/Unofficial-Ink-Cookbook/Chapter9/index.md

 Functions in Ink act like knots with parameters.
 They can define the name of variables and those act as temporarily variables within their context.
 They can also perform small tasks and make calculations using code.
 However, knots with parameters and function has a small very key difference: function can return data.

-Functions are a special type of knot but use the keyword "function."
-This also enables them to use additional functionality not available to regular knots and stitches: returning data using the "return" keyword.
+Functions are a special type of knot but use the keyword `function`.
+This also enables them to use additional functionality not available to regular knots and stitches: returning data using the `return` keyword.

 Similar to many other scripting languages, functions in Ink can be called, perform some task, and then return the result of the task.